 Students must be present to register and are requested to be appropriately dressed for student ID and school pictures.

-Any questions regarding DPHS-Wolters Campus can be answered by calling 832.668.7400.
+Any questions regarding DPHS-Wolters Campus can be answered by calling 832.668.7401.

-You may also call 832.668.7480.
+You may also contact the Transportation Department at 832.668.7480.

 Contact Information as well as maps to all schools can be found by visiting the District Maps page.

 - What are the school calendars for the 2018 - 2019 school year?